AshokKandpal2001/DALLE-2.0/README.md

 ## Technologies Used

-- Tailwind CSS: Explain briefly how Tailwind CSS is used for styling.
+- Tailwind CSS: Tailwind CSS is used for styling to increase the user experience.
-- React: Mention how React is utilized for the front end.
+- React: Front end is build using React JS for user experience so that user can interact with the application
-- Cloudinary: Describe how Cloudinary is used for uploading user images.
+- Cloudinary: To upload user previously generated images on cloud Cloudinary is used.
-- MongoDB: Explain the role of MongoDB in storing project data.
+- MongoDB: User data, Post and prompts are stored on Mongo DB.

 ## Usage